 Stacey Abrams will be the guest speaker during an annual event that coincides with Selma’s re-enactment of the “Bloody Sunday” march across the Edmund Pettus bridge.

 The former Democratic candidate for Georgia governor is scheduled to speak at the annual Dr. Martin Luther King Jr. and Coretta Scott King Unity Breakfast that proceeds the bridge crossing.
-Birmingham’s CBS 42 News also reported that during the breakfast, to be held March 1, Abrams will be presented with the Martin and Corretta King National Unity Award.
+Birmingham’s CBS 42 News also reported that during the breakfast, to be held March 1, Abrams will be presented with the Martin and Coretta King National Unity Award.

 Since her unsuccessful bid for the governor’s office in 2018, Abrams has become a national figure on voting rights and voting access.
 Her political committee, Fair Fight 2020, has raised millions of dollars toward a campaign to influence election policies in battleground states.